Mimika Regency

 Mimika Regency is one of the regencies (kabupaten) in the Indonesian province of Central Papua.
 It covers an area of 21,693.51 km^{2}, and had a population of 182,001 at the 2010 Census, which grew to 311,969 at the 2020 Census.
-The official estimate as of mid-2024 was 492,896 - a 58% gain from 2020.
-The administrative centre is the town of Timika, which lies within Mimika Baru District, which had 143,367 inhabitants in mid-2023 but this figure officially more than doubled to 318,679 in mid 2024.
-The regency covers the entire south coast of its province.
-The only other coastal regency of Central Papua is Nabire Regency, covering the north coast.
+The official estimate as of mid 2025 was 320,839 (comprising 168,793 males and 152,046 females).
+The administrative centre is the town of Timika, which lies within Mimika Baru District with 145,611 inhabitants in mid 2025.

+The regency covers the entire south coast of its province (the only other coastal regency of Central Papua is Nabire Regency, covering the north coast of the province).
+The western half of this southern coastline, identified as "West Mimika" in the table below, forms the coastal access to the landlocked regencies to its north - Deiyai Regency and Dogiyai Regency.
+During the 2020s, Mimika was involved in a border dispute with neighboring Deiyai and Dogiyai regencies, resulting in the Kapiraya conflict.

 History

 On 8 October 1996, the Minister of Home Affairs in Jayapura designated Mimika as an Administrative District.
 After being formed into an Administrative Regency, the District area was determined to consist of: Mimika Timur (East Mimika) District, Mimika Barat (West Mimika) District, Agimuga District, and the expansion area of Mimika Baru District which is domiciled in Timika.
 After approximately 4 (four) years of the implementation of the Administrative Regency administration, on 18 March 2000, the change of status from Administrative District to Definitive Regency was inaugurated by the Governor of Papua Province, Drs.
 JP Salossa, M.Si based on Law No.45 of 1999.